Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Adiabatic Elimination of Spin States

-with $H_e$ being the Hamiltonian of the excited-state subspace.
 During this adiabatic elimination process, the dynamics of excited-state subspace should be much faster than the dynamics of ground-state subspace and the coupling dynamics between them, meanwhile, the coupling dynamics between them should be much faster than the dynamics of ground-state subspace.